How intelligent will sapiens become?

 Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptors, and stating main ideas.

 Bloom is clearly talking about language comprehension here, not comprehension in the more general sense.

-The information in the incoming assertions is integrated at a deeper level into the model allowing it to be expressed using different words or in somewhat different context from the original input.
+The information in the incoming assertions is integrated at a deeper level into the model allowing it to be expressed using different words or in a somewhat different context from the original input.

 Level 3: Application